 Environmental Systems Analysis and Scenarios

-The course NB2002 Environmental Systems Analysis and Scenarios has a fixed starting moment on November 18, 2018.
+The course NB2002 Environmental Systems Analysis and Scenarios has a fixed starting moment in November.
 We advise you to register at least three weeks before the start of the course so that you receive the course material on time, have access to the learning environment and (if applicable) can be assigned to a study group.
 Enrollment remains possible up to one day before the start of the course.

 During this course you will learn the basics of system analysis and how you can use this to analyze environmental issues and to propose solution strategies.
 On the basis of a number of examples you will learn step by step how you can describe reality as a system mathematically and how you can make a model of it.
 Then you will learn how to analyze the system with scenarios on the basis of that model, by developing your own model with a scenario.